 Yashica Mat-124G

-A Rolleiflex-inspired twin lens reflex (TLR) from Japan.
+Rolleiflex-inspired twin lens reflex from Japan.

-Yashica Mat-124G with an 80mm f/3.5 Yashinon lens, the only lens these came with.
+Yashica Mat-124G with 80mm f/3.5 Yashinon lens.
 (Color photos of the camera were made with a Nikon F, 55mm f/3.5 Micro-Nikkor-P.C, and Portra 400.)

 A Japanese alternative to the Rolleiflex

-The Yashica Mat-124G came with an 80mm f/3.5 Yashinon lens.
-Like the Tessar, it has four elements in three groups (source: camera manual).
+The Yashica Mat is a twin lens reflex (TLR).
+Its design is derivative, based on the Rolleiflex.
+It has an 80mm f/3.5 Yashinon lens which, like the Tessar, has four elements in three groups (source: camera manual).

 Sunrise at Angkor Wat Cambodia Yashica Mat-124G, 80mm f/3.5 Yashinon, FP4+, 2000.